kenglish-pfi/nlpcaffe/README.md

 <img src="http://russellsstewart.com/s/lm/word_vectors.png"></img>

+Edit: those wanting to use LSTMs in Caffe should check out the successor to NLP-Caffe, <a href="http://github.com/Russell91/apollo.git">Apollo</a>.

 NLP-Caffe is a <a href="https://github.com/Russell91/nlp_caffe/blob/master/CHANGES.txt" target="_blank">pull request</a> [1] on the Caffe framework developed by Yangqing Jia and Evan Shelhamer, among other members of the BVLC lab at Berkeley and a large number of independent online contributers.

 This fork makes it easier for NLP users to get started without merging C++ code.
 The current example constructs a language model for a small subset of Google's Billion Word corpus.
 It uses a two-layer LSTM architecture that processes in excess of 15,000 words per second [2], and achieves a perplexity of 79.
 More examples for Machine Translation using the encoder-decoder model and character-level RNNs are in the works.
 This code will eventually be merged into the Caffe master branch.
 This work was funded by the <a href="http://nlp.stanford.edu/" target="_blank">Stanford NLP Group</a>, under the guidance of <a href="http://nlp.stanford.edu/~manning/" target="_blank">Chris Manning</a>, and with the invaluable expertise of <a href="http://stanford.edu/~lmthang/" target="_blank">Thang Luong</a>.